noahgibbs/codefolio_middleman/source/posts/2015-02-19-twenty-small-reasons-that-deploying-a-rails-app-is-hard.html.md

 Are you deploying a Rails app?
 Here are lots of things you'll probably have to watch for as you do...
-I've been writing <a href="http://github.com/noahgibbs/madscience_deploy_repo">an open-source gem</a> and a <a href="http://rails-deploy-in-an-hour.com">for-pay online class</a> about this for months now.
+I've been writing <a href="http://github.com/noahgibbs/madscience_deploy_repo">an open-source gem</a> and a (edited to add: now defunct) for-pay online class about this for months now.
 Let me share some things.

 There are lots of big reasons that deploying a Rails app is hard.
 And lots of well-known, big tasks.
 But when you're provisioning a server and deploying